-But don't be discouraged if your course topic is not one of the ones mentioned, because chances are that it's still worth it for you to publish your courses there.
+But don't be discouraged if your course topic is not one of the ones mentioned, because chances are that it's still worth it for you to teach on Skillshare.

 You already have the courses ready anyway, right?
 So why would you leave that extra revenue on the table?